-Opposite the Maginot line in Germany lay the (second) Siegfried line, or Westwall.
-The network of concentration camps of Hinzert where I was last week stood right in the middle of it, the camp and sub camp system brought to life in 1938 specifically to use forced labour to construct and fortify large parts of this line, prisoners considered anti-social and in need of re-education.
+Opposite the Maginot line in Germany lay the second Siegfried line, or Westwall.
+The network of concentration camps of Hinzert where I was last week stood right in the middle of it, the camp and sub camp system brought to life in 1938 specifically to use forced labour to construct and fortify large parts of this line, with prisoners considered antisocial and in need of re-education.

-The systemacy and institutionalisation of it all, setting up a system that equates a human being to a freely usable disposable entity measured merely by the work in man hours it can add to the cause, still baffles me to this day.
+The systemacy and institutionalisation of it all, equating a human being to a usable, disposable entity measured merely by the work in hours, added to the cause.
 Exploit.
-Discard when empty.
+Discard when exhausted.
 Repeat.

-Your image returns to my mind as I drive through a tunnel, soldiers compressed as the narratives they represent, a reality larger than every individual yet in part shaped by every individual.
+Your image comes to mind as I drive through a tunnel, soldiers compressed as the narratives they represent, a reality larger than every individual yet in part shaped by every individual.

-And always that exploitation rearing its head in whatever mankind does.
-Time distorting as lights flash by, I’m fighting my fatigue driving.
+And always that exploitation appearing in whatever humans do.
+Time distorting as lights flash by, I’m fighting my fatigue as I drive.
 But I’m heading home, and there’s tremendous power and consolation in that thought.